 - Gastric Bypass definition:

-- Benefits of Gastric Bypass surgery in Poland:
+- Benefits of Gastric Bypass (or Mini Gastric Bypass) surgery in Poland:

 - Gastric Bypass candidates